-a) attract mental health and wellbeing workers to rural and regional mental health and wellbeing services
+The program aims to attract and retain mental health and wellbeing workers to rural and regional, state-funded area mental health and wellbeing services (AMHWS).
+The program aims to meet this objective through two components:

 - Albury Wodonga Health

-- Barwon Health – where role in based in MMM2 – MMM6
+- Barwon Health: where roles are based in MMM2 – MMM6 areas.

 - Bendigo Health